 • How will any returns be distributed?

-• Does the investment have a set length of time or will it continue in perpetuity, or until all parties have decided to withdraw or buy out their investment?
+• Does the investment have a set length of time, or will it continue in perpetuity, or until all parties have decided to withdraw or buy out their investment?

 Talking through scenarios like this can be helpful.
 It can also be helpful to come up with some sort of contract that outlines contingencies, so you know everyone is on the same page.

-What To Talk About Before You Invest With Friends
+What to Talk About Before You Invest With Friends

-Maybe one friend is eager to hit a specific financial goal while another is looking at the investment as a way to diversify their portfolio.
+Maybe one friend is eager to hit a specific financial goal while another is looking at investing with friends as a way to start an investment club to diversify their portfolio.

 It can also be a good time to talk through all the what-ifs you can think of, including:

-• What if this investment loses money?
+• What if our investments lose money?

 • What if one of us needs the money for an emergency?